aten2001/CS6210-project1/memory/HowToDoTest.md

 ### Configuration

 1. Create 4 virtual machines.
-2. Put their name in vmlist.conf
-3. Shutdown all of them and run setallmaxmemory.py
+2. Shutdown all of them and run setallmaxmemory.py

 ### Running testcases